RachelMcNeely/nfl_data_scraper/README.md

 # nfl_data
-A database and scrapers to hold nfl data such as injuries and player information.
+A database and Scrapy scrapers to hold nfl data such as injuries and player information.

 ### To run the scraper and update the database:
 To update a certain year, you can pass the year parameter in as an argument.